nion-software/nionswift/docs/graphics.rst

     :width: 397
     :alt: Spot Mask

 One of the ellipses might be outside of the image so you may need to move or zoom out of the image by using the [ - ] key in order to see it.
 The ellipses will always be identical, so manipulating one will change the other.
-The ellipses can be manipulated just like the ELLIPSE GRAPHIC.
+The ellipses can be manipulated just like the :ref:`ellipse graphic`.
 Moving one ellipse will also move the other ellipse to be exactly opposite the other one around the top left corner.

 .. image:: graphics/spot_mask_handles.png
     :width: 397